Close

 2. Design Exploration:

-4. Option Selection:
+3. Option Analysis and Selection:

-5. Detailed Development:
+4. Detailed Design Development:

 After securing planning consent, our focus shifted to facilitating the project's progression.
 Here is a breakdown of the steps we took: